haddie7979/Prework/README.md

 The following **additional** features are implemented:

 - [ ] Changing the background color to make it easier on the eyes.
+- [ ] Adjusting the type of measurements to make the app adjust dynamically to varying screen types (some issues)

 ## Video Walkthrough